mathronaut/Project-Euler-Java-Solutions/README.md

 Hi,

-My name is Esen, a junior Android Developer who started at 2018 September in result of career change from Mechanical Engineering.

 This is my Project Euler solutions written in ***Java.***

 ***Purpose of this project*** is creating quality solutions while keeping codes ***simple, adaptive, re-usable and easy for implementation.***